nlp-unibuc/nlp-unibuc-website/content/pages/master_en.md

 The first year curriculum contains 6 fundamental disciplines, preparatory for the subsequent courses within the program.
 The second year curriculum contains 5 advanced and specialized disciplines, guiding students towards gaining a complex and interdisciplinary training, being oriented both to research and industry.
 Each year's program is supplemented by optional courses to complement students’ knowledge about NLP and Computational Linguistics topics or connex computer science fields.

-The master's degree is based on a powerful and modern teaching staff, with constant presence in the main NLP journals and conferences.
+The master's program is based on a powerful and modern teaching staff, with constant presence in the main NLP journals and conferences.
 We will promote a modern, open and collegial atmosphere, based on the mutual respect and recognition of each member of the community.
 The Master's program is addressed to all members interested in Natural Language Processing and Computational Linguistics, will promote gender equality, and will not tolerate any discrimination, regardless of its nature (gender, religion, race, ethnicity, age, etc.).

 ### Main Domain: **Computer Science**
 ### Type of program: **full time research master**
 ### Schedule: **4 semesters / 120 ECTS**
 ### Academic year: **2020-2021**
 ### Admission: July &amp; September 2020: **30 state-sponsored grants**

+---
+<a name="contact"></a>
+## **Contact**
+- **Course Director**: Prof. dr. habil.
+[Liviu P. Dinu](http://nlp.unibuc.ro/people/liviu.html) email: liviu.p.dinu @ gmail.com, tel. +40 761 146 148
+- Prof. dr. habil.
+[Florentina Hristea](http://fmi.unibuc.ro/en/cv.php/cs/hristea_florentina_en) email: fhristea @ fmi.unibuc.ro
+- Asist.
+Drd.
+[Sergiu Nisioi](http://nlp.unibuc.ro/people/snisioi.html) email: sergiu.nisioi @ unibuc.ro
+---

 <a name="cursuri"></a>
 ## **Courses**